formalsec/graphjs/README.md

 ## Run

-Explode.js uses [Neo4j](https://neo4j.com/) to query the graph. <br>
+Explode.js generates a graph using [npm](https://www.npmjs.com/)/[node](https://nodejs.org/en) and uses [Neo4j](https://neo4j.com/) to query the graph. <br>
-This component can be executed locally (recommended for M1 Mac users) or in a docker container.
+This last component can be executed in a docker container (easier setup) or locally.
-Both versions are located in the [bin](./bin) folder.
+Both program versions are located in the [bin](./bin) folder.

-By default, all the results are stored in a *explodejs* folder, in the root of the project, with the following structure:
+By default, all the results are stored in a *explodejs-results* folder, in the root of the project, with the following structure:

 ```
-explodejs
+explodejs-results
 ├── graph
 │   ├── graph_stats.json (stores some metrics)
 │   ├── nodes.csv (csv file of the graph nodes)